Bipul777-artist/Netflix-GPT/README.md

                             - Add available languages with identifier in Constant File and make it dynamic.
                     - Change Language of Page as per user's actions/
             - GPT Movie Suggestions
+                - GPT API Setup
+                - API Calling for Search Bar
+                - Load the result and Verify

 # My Plan & Changes
     - Sign Up Form In HomePage
         -Take Email, Push it in Local Storage, fetch Email in New page and Configure Create Account Login In New  Page -> Done
     - Login Page
         - Only write Authentication Logic   -> Done

+    - When Cards are Clicked or Hovered Over, it should open and show the trailer along with basic info
+    - GPT PAGE
+        - When type is changed, earlier data should be cleared. -> Done
+        - Shimmer Type UI, when submit is clicked

 # Features
     -Login / SIgn Up Page